ky-feng/data-projects/literature/index.md

 Either/Or:Part I by S. Kierkegaard
 ```

 How do we cross-reference this data with the great list of authors?
-I decided to throw the last names of authors from 1001 novels into a list, and then cross reference every line from reddit's title posts.
+I decided to throw the last names of authors from 1001 novels into a list, and then cross reference these authors with every line from Reddit's title posts.

 ```markdown
 #created the list of authors